luciad/typescript-documentation/README.md

     The above snippet would be located at `mediaFolder/path/to/snippet.ext`.

     `language` is optional but must be one of the languages made available in .babelrc for highlighting to work.
-The supported languages are: `'javascript', 'json', 'css'`.
+The supported languages are: `'javascript', 'json', 'css', 'none'`.

-    If no language is specified, `none` is assigned.
+    If no language is specified, the extension of the file is assigned as language.

     Example for javascript file: